SamHSoftware/100-days-of-code/log.md

 ### Day 0: June 5, 2020

-**Today's Progress**: Worked on tribute page as HTML and CSS exercise.
+**Today's Progress**: My first time using HTML and CSS.
+Worked on tribute page as HTML and CSS exercise.

 **Thoughts:** I learnt the difference between the CSS box-sizing properties, namely ```box-sizing:content-box;``` and ```box-sizing:border-box;``` This is useful when padding padding text within a ```div``` element.